Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Note

-We recommend caching user information after first lookup to speed future lookups.
+You should cache the user information after the first lookup to speed up future lookups.

-Let us walk through an example.
-Using Redis or Cassandra for the cache, you can store user profiles in a key-value pair mapping.
+For example, using Redis or Cassandra for the cache, you can store user profiles in a key-value pair mapping.
 You can use a hashed email address mapping to a variation assignment.
-To keep sticky bucketing for six hours at a time, set a time to live (TTL) on each record.
-As Optimizely buckets each user, the UPS will interface with this cache and make reads/writes to check assignments before bucketing normally.
+To keep sticky bucketing for six hours, set a time to live (TTL) on each record.
+As Optimizely buckets each user, the UPS interfaces with this cache and makes reads and writes to check assignments before bucketing normally.

 Build an SDK wrapper